Denver Martin Luther King Memorial Statue

-A statue of Martin Luther King Jr was erected in City Park in 1976.
-Artist Edwin Rose III chose to depict Dr. King and Emmett Till, a black youth who was murdered by white supremacists in 1955.
+This statue replaced a previous monument honoring Martin Luther King Jr whihc had been placed in City Park in 1976.
+In that work, artist Edwin Rose III chose to depict Dr. King and Emmett Till, a black youth who was murdered by white supremacists in 1955.
 The statue was entitled “Martin Luther King Jr., Prophet for Peace and was located in City Park for about two decades until it was moved to the basement of the Denver Art Museum.
 The statue was eventually transferred for display at the Martin Luther King Jr. Museum and Cultural Center in Pueblo.

 - Culver, Virginia .
 Statue stirred controversy, The Denver Post.
 May 6th 2009.
 Accessed June 16th 2020. https://www.denverpost.com/2009/05/06/statue-stirred-controversy/.